apache/shardingsphere/docs/blog/content/material/solution.en.md

 #### Access point -- Distributed transaction for native transaction interface

-The goal of Apache ShardingSphere (Incubating) is to use sharded multi-database like a database.
+The goal of Apache ShardingSphere (Incubating) is to use sharded multi-databases like a database.
 In the transaction module, this goal is still applicable.
 No matter how fragmented the database managed by ShardingSphere, there is always only one logical database for developers.
-Therefore, ShardingSphere's transaction interface is still the native local transaction interface, namely the setAutoCommit, commit and rollback methods of JDBC's java.sql.Connection; and the begin, commit and rollback statements for the database transaction manager.
-While the user calls the native local transaction interface, ShardingSphere guarantees the distributed transactions of the backend sharded database through the sharding-transaction module.
+Therefore, ShardingSphere's transaction interface is still the native local transaction interface, namely the `setAutoCommit`, `commit` and `rollback` methods of JDBC's `java.sql.Connection`.
+And the `begin`, `commit` and `rollback` statements for the database transaction manager.
+While the users calls the native local transaction interface, ShardingSphere guarantees the distributed transactions of the backend sharded database through the sharding-transaction module.